Make your own gut healing bone broth at home.

 It’s great for your gut, your skin, your hair, your bones, your immune system, plus much more…

-Simply warm and drink as is or use anytime a recipe calls for chicken stock.
+Simply warm and drink as is or use anytime a recipe calls for stock.
+If you suffer from any gut issues it really is a miracle food.

-I use a slow cooker but it also works well in a presser cooker and on the stove – time permitting.
+I use a slow cooker but it also works well in a pressure cooker and on the stove – time permitting.

 Gut Healing Bone Broth